CHANDAN1896/ZicuroAssignment/README.md

 0x02 <sequence> → request specific packet

-To Open Port 3000 must install nodejs and extract the zip which is provided to us in that there is main.js file.
+To open port 3000, you must first install Node.js.
+After that, extract the provided ZIP file named abx_exchange_server.zip.
+Inside the extracted folder, you'll find a file named main.js, which is the entry point for the server.

 go to cmd (respected file path) hit command : node main.js